Teodor92/personal-site/_posts/2023-12-01-creating-an-amasing-github-profile.md

   - Markdown
 ---

 So you want to create an amazing GitHub profile? 🤔 Well, you've come to the right place!
-In this article, I will show you how to create an amazing GitHub profile that will make you stand out from the crowd.
+In this article, I will show you how to create an amazing GitHub profile that will make you stand out from the crowd and get the most out of GitHub!
 Let's get started!

 ## What is GitHub?